uriel1998/weather.sh/weather_image/README.md

 Results in one image in my home directory, named `out.jpg`, using the Noto Serif Black font, and pulling the source image from pixabay with no blur effect.

+If your commandline gets a bit long, you may wish to use a wrapper script instead, particularly if you choose to use [systemd timers](https://fedoramagazine.org/systemd-timers-for-scheduling-tasks/)  instead of cron.

 ## 5. Todo